 Final Thoughts

-Magento and Salesforce Commerce Cloud represent two fundamentally different eCommerce approaches.
+In short, Magento vs Salesforce Commerce Cloud represent two fundamentally different eCommerce approaches.

 Choose Magento (Adobe Commerce) if you need complete control over customization, have technical resources, or operate in complex B2B/B2C environments.
 Its open architecture and modular flexibility are ideal for businesses that prioritize ownership and scalability on their own terms.